jcl347/Pandemic_Country_Sentiment/README.md

-# Country-Sentiment
-Using VADER Natural Language Processing to perform sentiment analysis over Twitter country tagged posts.
-The purpose of this project is to capture specific countries tags on twitter and perform Natural Language Processing (NLP) analysis of them to identify sentiment.
+### Pandemic_Country_Sentiment
+Leveraged the VADER sentiment analysis library alongside Twitter API data to analyze public sentiment toward specific countries, such as Korea, during the COVID-19 pandemic.
+Extracted and tagged country mentions from tweets, allowing for detailed sentiment tracking over time.
+Conducted a month-by-month analysis to investigate Concept Drift, revealing how public sentiment toward these countries evolved throughout the pandemic

-#### What is Sentiment?
+### What is Sentiment?
 Sentiment analysis is analytical technique that uses statistics, natural language processing, and machine learning to determine the emotional meaning of communications.

-## Instructions